 I am trying to do my best, but every time I catch on to a new sales trick, especially from the Internet-only sites, a new one appears from up their sleeves.
 My goal is to educate you so well that all the survey questions will make immediate sense to you.
 This will lead you to write the most helpful answers.
 And ultimately, if you shop on your own, to the very wisest choices because “knowledge is power”.

 When you have finished reading this “Mattress 103” and have any questions you can get answers by asking them on your Mattress Survey.
 For a relatively quick and well-informed answer, ask your question in the unlimited comments box when you do your survey.
-My e-mail address is email@example.com and is only for questions that arise after you send in your survey.
+My e-mail address is firstname.lastname@example.org and is only for questions that arise after you send in your survey.
 If I do not already have your survey in my computer, I will wait to get it before answering.
+Sometimes the wait can be unreasonably long when you want your new mattress NOW.
 I am not being mean, just trying give only accurate informed answers.
 I have spent hundreds of hours writing and updating this site for years.
 I doubt if I have left many stones unturned.
-You can invest an hour in educating yourself and have something useful for the future when I will not be here to help.
+You can invest an hour or even two in educating yourself and have something useful for the future when I will not be here to help.
 It currently takes about 8-10 days from your sending to my doing the first reading of your survey.

 When I started this mission six years ago I had high hopes but low expectations.
 Mattress shopping, difficult when I retired in 1999, had obviously become even more difficult.
 I blame the anonymity of the Internet almost entirely.
 “Phony” sites working for mattress sellers and not for you provide most shopping information on the Internet.
 You can read a lot about how to know if a mattress site is not what it looks like by reading this essay. https://goo.gl/D9E9RR.
 Phony information sites have several different ways of getting paid for recommending a specific mattress or brand, but paid they get.
 The most obvious is when the site has discount coupons.
 If an information provider asks you to mention their site or name when ordering, you can be sure that it is about getting a commission for sending you (and your credit card) to them.
 Ironically you might still get a comfy mattress from a phony recommendation, but it will by accident, not intent.